Substance Abuse Resources in Loveland

 A detox center can help you rid your body of the substances often found in drugs, making it easier to recover.
 Access to medical assistance when detoxifying helps reduce the withdrawal symptoms, making it less likely that you suffer a relapse.
 In addition, medical assistance means that you have additional help through monitoring and treatment of any withdrawal symptoms you do encounter.

 Detoxing represents just the first step in recovery.
-By attending a treatment program that offers a detox program in addition to treatment options, you can also address the underlying problems that lie at the root of your addiction or abuse, such as emotional, mental, psychological and spiritual issues.
+By attending a Loveland drug detox program or a Loveland alcohol detox program, you can also address the underlying problems that lie at the root of your addiction or abuse, such as emotional, mental, psychological and spiritual issues.

 In addition to detox and treatment, you also need to consider a recovery or support group program to help you avoid a relapse.
 Recovery programs include Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, Al-Anon or Nar Anon.
 The Loveland area offers a wide selection of programs to choose from.